frameRateZero/Blog/README.md

 ## Reproducing Schotter as an Obligatory 'Hello World!'

-Computer programmers, coders, have ritualized printing "Hello World" as a first simple program.
-Printing a line is as basic as it gets.
-For beginners like me, it is a rite of passage.
-It feels a little like a coming of age ceremony transitioning from Graphic User Interfaces to text-driven commands.
+Computer programmers, coders, have ritualized printing "Hello, World!" as a first simple program.<sup>[1](#myfootnote1)</sup> Printing a some words is as basic as it gets.
+But "Hello, World!" is more that a test program.

+For beginners like me, it is a rite of passage, and anouncement.
+It feels a little like a coming of age ceremony transitioning from Graphical User Interfaces to text-driven commands.
+So, how do generative artists initiate this?

+First, some background.
 For generative artists, the text, the code, produces images and graphics.
 An algorithm, a set of rules procedure, tells the computer to draw lines or color pixels.
-So, the most basic "Hellow World" program for a generative artist must draw something and use an algorithm.
+So, the most basic "Hello World" program for a generative artist must draw something and use an algorithm.
 Not any loop with a random variable will do.
 An poor example is a static noise generator: